inevitable-ank/LegalSearch/README.md

 This app demonstrates how to programmatically bootstrap a custom knowledge base based on a Pinecone vector database with arbitrary PDF files included in the codebase.

-The sample app use case is focused on semantic search over legal documents, but this exact same technique and code can be applied to any content stored locally.
+The sample app use case is focused on semantic search over legal documents, but this exact same technique and code can be applied to any content stored locally...

 ### Built With